We’re Not Dressing (1934)

 Stephen gets in big trouble, but he doesn’t tattle on Hubert.
 Doris orders him to put Droopy to bed and then return to her for his punishment.
 Then the princes go to work, but Doris just rolls her eyes:

 Costume appreciation break.
-The costumes were designed by Paramount’s designer Travis Banton, who worked with Lombard on many of her movies (My Man Godfrey, Hands Across the Table, Love Before Breakfast, The Princess Comes Across, and Easy Living and Cover Girl.)
+The costumes were designed by Paramount’s designer Travis Banton, who worked with Lombard on many of her movies (My Man Godfrey, Hands Across the Table, Love Before Breakfast, and The Princess Comes Across.)
 He doesn’t get to play much because of the plot, but this white, bias-cut, backless gown with capelet is a knockout:

 We head belowdecks and get yet another Crosby tune.
 This time he sings as he brushes Droopy.
 You can watch it here.